allella/jimmy-craigslist/README.md

 The script should run and, using the example above, you should now have two newly created XML files in your public directory.

+## Submitting URLs To Your RSS Reader

 * https://www.example.com/insert-a-public-directory-name/vise.xml
 * https://www.example.com/insert-a-public-directory-name/work-bench.xml

-Replace the URLs above with your specific domain and directory and alias and those are the URLs you'd submit to your RSS Reader.
+Replace the URLs above with your specific domain, public directory, and alias and you have the URLs you'd submit to your RSS Reader.

+## Setting Up An Automated Cron Job / Tab

 The only step left is to create a cron tab / job to schedule your server to fetch and save the XML however many times a day (just don't hammer the Craiglist server)

-## Setting Up An Automated Cron Job / Tab

 From the Linux command line / shell (run the following command)